Pilou97/my-server/readme.md

 # How to install ?

  - Install ansible on your machine
- - Then put a vpn configutation in the "sensitive" folder named "conf.ovpn"
+ - Then put a vpn configuration in the "sensitive" folder named "conf.ovpn"
  - Put the vpn auth file in "sensitive" folder named "auth.txt"

 (The sensitive folder is copied in destination with read-only permission for root user)